Ri-Bhoi district: Languages

 Khasi is the main language of the area.
 The main dialect spoken in Ri-Bhoi is Karow which is spoken in Nongpoh and its surrounding localities and the other native spoken dialects are Iapngar in Ri Bhoi and Mihngi, Nongtung in Far Eastern Ri Bhoi, Mynar in Far Western Ri Bhoi and Jirang area.
 It is more popularly known to other people as the Bhoi language.
 Languages used in the district include Amri, a Tibeto-Burman language related with Karbi, with 125 000 speakers and Tiwa spoken by around 2,000 Tiwas.
-There are number of tribes exist in Ri-Bhoi like Marngars and Mikirs.
+There are number of tribes which exist in Ri-Bhoi like Marngars and Mikirs.